 Business wastes, including those generated in health care facilities, cannot be deposited in program kiosks.

-Interactive map of collection box locations
+Interactive map of sharps collection box locations

-List of take back locations
+List of sharps take-back locations

 What if I can't access a collection site?